Techtonica/curriculum/projects/pern-contact-list-app.md

   - Phone
   - Notes

-#### Frontend.
+#### Frontend

 Please make sure that your components in the React app have the following distribution:

 - Home (App) - Parent
-- contacts - Child - Renders a list with all your contacts.
+- contacts - Child - Renders a list with all your contacts
-- view-contact - child - Renders the info of ONE individual contact
+- view-contact - Child - Renders the info of ONE individual contact
 - create-contact- child - Renders a form for the user to add a new contact

 ![Screenshoot](https://github.com/Yosolita1978/screenshoots/blob/main/week11/lo90b1.jpeg?raw=true)

 #### Required Features:

-- Include a top-level README
+- [ ] Include a top-level README
-- Don't commit your node_modules file
+- [ ] Don't commit your node_modules file
-- Must be clean and only include files related to this project
+- [ ] Must be clean and only include files related to this project
-- Include a .gitignore
+- [ ] Include a .gitignore
-- A list with all your contacts
+- [ ] A list with all your contacts
-- A form so you can submit a new contact
+- [ ] A form so you can submit a new contact
-  - a couple of **required** fields
+  - [ ] A couple of **required** fields
-  - a couple fields that **aren't required**
+  - [ ] A couple fields that **aren't required**
-- An “edit” button in front of the contact name; with the functionality to update data
+- [ ] An “edit” button in front of the contact name; with the functionality to update data
-- A click option to see the individual contact detail page
+- [ ] A click option to see the individual contact detail page
-- A test file to test your form component
+- [ ] A test file to test your form component
-- A delete button to delete an specific contact
+- [ ] A delete button to delete an specific contact
-- Error handling
+- [ ] Error handling
-  - Your form should use HTML input attributes to validate input and make entering data fast and easy
+  - [ ] Your form should use HTML input attributes to validate input and make entering data fast and easy
-  - Show a user-visible error message to indicate what's wrong and how the user can fix it
+  - [ ] Show a user-visible error message to indicate what's wrong and how the user can fix it